 Build a Vinyl Record Collection

-Similar to thrifting, seek out record stores a hunt down records from your favorite or new-to-you artists.
+Similar to thrifting, seek out record stores and hunt down records by your favorite or new-to-you artists.
 General music stores, thrift shops, flea markets, and yard and garage sales are also good places to look.